FudanSELab/Research-ESEC-FSE2019-APIKGSummary/README.md

     - This class consists exclusively of static methods that operate on files, directories, or other types of files.
     - In most cases, the methods defined here will delegate to the associated file system provider to perform the file operations.
 - Methods:
-	- java.nio.file.Files.getOwner(java.nio.file.Path,java.nio.file.LinkOption...)
+	- java.nio.file.Files.getOwner(java.nio.file.Path, java.nio.file.LinkOption...)
 		- Returns the owner of a file.
 		- This file attribute view provides access to a file attribute that is the owner of the file.
-	- java.nio.file.Files.setOwner(java.nio.file.Path,java.nio.file.attribute.UserPrincipal)
+	- java.nio.file.Files.setOwner(java.nio.file.Path, java.nio.file.attribute.UserPrincipal)
 		- This file attribute view provides access to a file attribute that is the owner of the file.
 		- Updates the file owner.
-	- java.nio.file.Files.getOwner(java.nio.file.Path,java.nio.file.LinkOption)
+	- java.nio.file.Files.getOwner(java.nio.file.Path, java.nio.file.LinkOption)
 		- Returns the owner of a file.
 		- This file attribute view provides access to a file attribute that is the owner of the file.